justinhartman/justinhartman.github.io/_projects/diceware-password-generator.md

 image: '/assets/images/posts/diceware-password-generator_580x300.jpg'
 published: true
 date: 2018-03-16 21:12:00 +02:00
-last_modified_at: 2018-03-16 21:12:00 +02:00
 excerpt: The Dicewear Password Generator is open-source software I wrote in Python that uses a world list and "dice" to output an easy to remember, yet highly secure password based on a sequence of words.
-description: The Dicewear Password Generator is open-source software I wrote in Python that uses a world list and “dice” to output an easy to remember, yet highly secure password based on a sequence of words.
+description: The Dicewear Password Generator is open-source software I wrote in Python that uses a world list and "dice" to output an easy to remember, yet highly secure password based on a sequence of words.
 categories:
 - python
 tags: